 Schools order all PSAT-related assessments on our test ordering site.
 The easy-to-use site walks users through a streamlined ordering process and provides up-to-date statuses for all orders on a single dashboard.

-Schools and districts must officially order PSAT 8/9 test materials to receive score reports after testing.
+Schools must officially order PSAT 8/9 test materials to receive score reports after testing.
 Ordering reflects that your school has been approved for testing, that we have your correct mailing and contact information, and that your school has the correct materials to fairly administer tests.

 Borrowing and lending is allowed for some test administrations, but schools using only borrowed materials won't get score reports.